allmonday/fastapi-voyager/README.md

 # fastapi-router-viz

+If you use FastAPI for internal API integration, `fastapi-router-viz` helps to improve project's visibility.

-Visualize FastAPI application's routes and inner dependencies inside response_models.
+It visualize FastAPI application's routes and inner dependencies inside response_models.

 It can help identify the potential impact of data on interfaces and pages